-During the second year in the PhD program, the student selects Graduate Committee members in consultation with the Faculty Advisor.
+After passing the Qualifying Exam, the student selects Graduate Committee members in consultation with the Faculty Advisor.
 The roles of this committee are to advise the student, help plan and approve the Plan of Study, and evaluate the student's progress during all phases of the student's training.
 This Graduate Committee can serve as both the Comprehensive Examination Committee and the Dissertation Committee.
 The Comprehensive Examination and Dissertation Committees must be approved by the Biostatistics faculty and by the Graduate College.